nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 The computation is also in charge of updating the scrolling status by sending it through the `keyValueWriter` stream to the `KeyValueWriter` computation.

 Each action is run by a stream processor defining a single computation which executes the action on the documents contained in the bucket.
-The number of processed documents is then sent through a stream to the `Status` computation that save the consolided status into the `keyValueWriter`.
+The number of processed documents is then sent through a stream to the `Status` computation that save the consolidated status into the `keyValueWriter`.

 The BulkService can also, with a command id, retrieve its status by reading the key/value store.